 It's a fun time to be building a ticketing app.
-Mobile ticketing right now is where photo sharing was four years ago (i.e. awful).
+Mobile ticketing right now is where photo sharing was five years ago (i.e. awful).
 We're changing that.

-A few weeks ago we launched first version of the SeatGeek Android app.
-Until then, buying a sports/concert ticket on Android involved staring at a fuzzy map of a stadium and trying to figure out where you'd sit.
+At the end of last year we launched the first version of the SeatGeek Android app.
+Until then, buying a sports/concert ticket on Android involved staring at a static map of a stadium and trying to figure out where you'd sit.
 The app has the first interactive (i.e. Google Maps-style) seating charts on Android.
 They're big and gorgeous.

-But the app is only 10% done.
-The map/search experience works well, but it's missing authentication, tracking, recommendations, notifications, tablet support, seamless purchasing, and much more.
+But the app is only 20% done.
+The map/search experience works well, but the app is missing authentication, tracking, recommendations, notifications, seamless purchasing, and much more.